sungheeyun/sungheeyun.github.io/_posts/2024-12-10-PST - Lyon & Salzburg.markdown

 The program was hosted at <a target="_blank" href="https://maps.app.goo.gl/rEZ5F2kXRrPEJiwZ6">the majestic Schloss Leopoldskron</a>, a baroque palace that served as the perfect backdrop for deep intellectual discourse and global collaboration.

-There, I found myself among an extraordinary cohort of leaders representing diverse institutions including the United Nations (UN), European Union (EU), academia, and both public and private sectors.
+There, I found myself among an extraordinary cohort of leaders representing diverse institutions including the United Nations (UN), European Union (EU), many universities from all over the world, big tech companies and small startup companies, embassies, and government and semi-government organizations in both public and private sectors.
 We had gathered for an ambitious program titled &ldquo;<a href="https://www.salzburgglobal.org/multi-year-series/kfas/pageId/11076">Uncertain Futures and Connections Reimagined: Connecting Technologies</a>,&rdquo;
 which brought together minds from across the globe to address pressing technological challenges.